iburskiy/med-portal/README.md

 It produced `.github/workflows/static.yml` in my project that I committed right into github web interface.
 Then I pulled it in IDE and changed the following line: `path: './dist'`.
 Then after each commit I could see that new workflow appears in my project in Actions tab in github.

+`sass` package is installed only locally.
+It's automatically added to `node_modules/.bin`.
+It lets running the command in "scripts":
+`sass --embed-sources styles.scss dist/styles.css`